Meeting Diverse Client Needs

 semi-autonomous branches of larger organizations (e.g. labour and management, or

-types of projects.
+weather events.
 SPR's 1996-99 surveys on labour standards and

 the quality of work in Canada encouraged participation by all business sectors,